klolik/ha-pstryk-api/README.md

 This integration implements sensors for data provided by https://pstryk.pl

-This may or may not work.
+It may or may not work.
 You can install this integration to your Home Assistant using HACS.

+This is a personal project, not affiliated to Pstryk in any way.

 # Preview